adityaranjan182/Smart-Home/README.md

 # Smart-Home
-An IoT based android application to control electric appliances (such as lights, fan etc) over Internet
+An IoT based android application to control our home appliances (such as lights, fan etc)

 **Components used:**
 1) NodeMcu